-This broad goal was created to ensure a positive school culture that will foster student engagement and result in increased daily attendance, reduced chronic absenteeism and suspension rates.
-In the 2021-22 school year the pandemic continued to impact student attendance.
-In 2022-23 Voices MP had key COVID protocols in place until February so post pandemic recovery still warrants an increased focus in order for students to rediscover a sense of belonging and connectedness to school.
-Voices MP will also need a focus on student social emotional wellbeing in order for academic growth to accelerate optimally for the longer term.
-Restorative Practice and SEL training was conducted with instructional staff, support staff and aAdministrative staff.
+In 2022-23 Voices held all Covid Protocols in place until February so the challenges experienced in 2021-22 continued and post pandemic recovery still warranted an increased focus on students' needs to rediscover a sense of belonging and connectedness to school and a focus on their social emotional wellbeing in order for academic growth to accelerate optimally for the longer term.
+Restorative Practice and SEL training was conducted with instructional staff, support staff and administrative staff.
 Additional staff training is still needed.